jasongannon/jasongannon.github.io/README.md

 ## Technical Writer | 14 Years in Software Development

-_Senior Technical Writer with a strong focus on API Documentation and great developer experiences.
+_Senior Technical Writer with a strong focus on API Documentation and great developer documentation.
 Strong understanding of the tools and methods needed to create create great developer experiences._

 _Email: [jason.gannon@protonmail.com](mailto:jason.gannon@protonmail.com) | LinkedIn: [linkedin.com/in/jasonmgannon/](https://www.linkedin.com/in/jasonmgannon/)_